-The national statistics for breast augmentation reoperation in the first 3 years following surgery are surprising.
-15% - 25% of women who undergo breast augmentation with silicone gel implants are looking at a second procedure in the first three years after surgery!
+The national statistics for breast augmentation re-operation in the first 3 years following surgery are surprising.
+15% – 40% of women who undergo breast augmentation with silicone gel implants are looking at a second procedure in the first three years after surgery!
 Personally, I find that figure unacceptable.
 In my practice, approximately 2% of women who undergo breast augmentation with silicone gel implants undergo a second procedure in the first three years.
-Less than 1% of my patients have a second operation due to hematoma (although this is a very low number, I am always working to reduce it), leaving a fraction of a percent of my patients who undergo early reoperation for all the other reasons combined.
+Less than 1% of my patients have a second operation due to hematoma (although this is a very low number, I am always working to reduce it), leaving a fraction of a percent of my patients who undergo early re-operation for all the other reasons combined.

 Why are my statistics so much better than the national averages?
-The technique that I use for breast augmentation has been studied and reported by Dr. Tebbetts in the plastic surgical literature as having the lowest reoperation rate.
-Precise selection of implant size based upon the existing breast size and breast tissue characteristics, a non-traumatic surgical dissection, special attention to the prevention of infection and a special postoperative set of instructions to facilitate recovery culminate in the ability to produce a 24 hour recovery and the lowest chance of reoperation possible.
-Just to give an example, current thinking on the cause for capsule contracture is the following: Whenever one places a foreign body (like a breast implant) into the body, the body reacts by surrounding it with a thin layer of pliable scar tissue called a "capsule".
+The technique that I use for breast augmentation has been studied and reported by Dr. Tebbetts in the plastic surgical literature as having the lowest re-operation rate.
+Precise selection of implant size based upon the existing breast size and breast tissue characteristics, a non-traumatic surgical dissection, special attention to the prevention of infection and a special postoperative set of instructions to facilitate recovery culminate in the ability to produce a 24 hour recovery and the lowest chance of re-operation possible.
+Just to give an example, current thinking on the cause for capsule contracture is the following: Whenever one places a foreign body (like a breast implant) into the body, the body reacts by surrounding it with a thin layer of pliable scar tissue called a “capsule”.
 This capsule normally does nothing and does not affect the surgical result.
-You can't see if nor feel it.
-Now, if there is blood oozing around the implant after surgery is over and the wound is closed, a protective barrier called a "biofilm" is created around the implant.
-This biofilm protects bacteria of low virulence (ability to cause infection) from the bodies immune defenses.
+You can’t see if nor feel it.
+Now, if there is blood oozing around the implant after surgery is over and the wound is closed, a protective barrier called a “biofilm” is created around the implant.
+This biofilm protects bacteria of low virulence (ability to cause infection) from the bodie’s immune system defenses.
 These bacteria now have a safe harbor to multiply, setting up a low grade infection, not apparent to the patient, however the body then reacts by thickening of the scar tissue capsule from a thin filmy layer to a thickened, hard layer of tissue.
 The scar tissue capsule then contracts and causes the implant to feel hard.
-The implant isn't any different, but it feels hard due to the strong forces of contraction of the capsule.
+The implant isn’t any different, but it feels hard due to the strong forces of contraction of the capsule.
 This causes visible distortion of the breast and the breast then feels hard.
-Capsule contracture is one of the most common reasons for reoperation after breast augmentation.
+Capsule contracture is one of the most common reasons for re-operation after breast augmentation.
 I began using silicone gel implants when they became available in 2006 and did not experience my first capsule contracture from these devices until 2012, for a capsule contracture rate of less than 1%!